ephemeralenvironments/ephemeralenvironments/README.md

 This project is still evolving and changing, and we will update it frequently with new, informative content on best practices and feature guides.

+If you've found EphemeralEnvironments.io valuable, please support it by giving this repo a star.

 ## Contributing

 We always welcome content, code, and design contributions.
 If you'd like to help improve EphemeralEnvironments.io, check out open [Issues](https://github.com/ephemeralenvironments/ephemeralenvironments/issues).
 We recommend reading the [Contributing Guidelines](https://github.com/ephemeralenvironments/ephemeralenvironments/blob/master/CONTRIBUTING.md) before opening an issue or PR.